-3.2.8.1 Setup Menu: Options - Check on Saturation
+3.2.9.1 Setup Menu: Options - Check on Saturation

-The 14-bit A/D converter in the AvaSpec-USB1 results in raw Scope pixel values between 0 and 16383 counts.
+The 14-bit A/D converter in AvaSpec-USB2 HW rev 1B and 1C results in raw Scope pixel values between 0 and 16383 counts.
 If the value of 16383 counts is measured at one or more pixels, then these pixels are called to be saturated or overexposed.
-Since saturated pixels can disturb the measurement results, a lot of attention has been given in AvaSoft (and the driver packages AS-161.DLL) to detect saturation and to notify the user if a measurement contains saturated pixels.
-This notification is done in such a way that the user can always decide to ignore the saturation, for example if the saturation happens at pixels that are not in the wavelength range the user is interested in.
+The range for the 16-bit A/D converter in the AvaSpec-USB2 HW rev 1D and later results in Scope pixel values between 0 and 65535.
+In this case the pixels are saturated at 65535 counts (see also section 3.2.4 about the 16bit ADC mode).
+Since saturated pixels can disturb the measurement results, a lot of attention has been given in AvaSoft (and the driver packages AS-161.DLL/AS-5216.DLL) to detect saturation and to notify the user if a measurement contains saturated pixels.
+This notification is done in such a way that the user can always decide to ignore the saturation, for example if the saturation happens at pixels that are not in the wavelength range where the user is interested in.
 Saturation can usually be solved by selecting a shorter integration time.
 When at minimum integration the signal is still too high, an attenuator, a neutral density filter or fibers with a smaller diameter may be used.

-In AvaSoft, different levels of saturation detection can be set, and there are also different options for notification, as shown in the figure at the right.
+In AvaSoft, different levels of saturation detection can be set, as shown in the figure at the right.